-By an "accurate" fit we mean one that meets the few expectations that we have in 5 advance: the surface layer (above 140-200 m) should be coherent with the signals directly beneath it; and the reconstructions for each deployment should be comparable in variance and frequency content.
-The first criterion is easily broken if too many modes are solved for, even M = 6 is too large, and is caused by the Gauss-Markov method forcing the fit to zero in depth-ranges unconstrained by data.
+By an "accurate" fit we mean one that meets the few expectations that we have in advance: the surface layer (above $140-200 \,\mathrm{m}$) should be coherent with the signals directly beneath it; and the reconstructions for each deployment should be comparable in variance and frequency content.
+The first criterion is easily broken if too many modes are solved for; even M=6 is too large, which is caused by the Gauss-Markov method forcing the fit to zero in depth-ranges unconstrained by data.
 The second criterion relates to whether the changing vertical distribution of sensors between deployments is sufficient to change the statistics of the fit.
 This is to be avoided, otherwise the results would be biased by the instrument distribution.

 As an example, detailed results are shown for WB5 (Fig. 3).
-The first deployment has no microcat at 250 m with adjacent microcats at 100 and 400 m (as seen by the

-- 15 median sensor depths shown in Fig. 3a).
+The first deployment has no microcat at 250 m with adjacent microcats at 100 and 400 m (as seen by the median sensor depths shown in Fig. 3a).
 The reconstruction using all flat-bottomed modes (M = 5, Fig. 3b), however, gives surface results that are coherent with the signal at 400 m.
 There is a strong positive signal in the original data (Fig. 3a) at the end of 2004 measured by sensors at 50 and 100 m that is not recovered by the reconstruction.
-Such a signal was purposely excluded by limiting the inversion to data below 140 m, - 20 because the strong surface intensification implies a response forced by the atmosphere that does not contain energy throughout the water column.
+Such a signal was purposely excluded by limiting the inversion to data below 140 m, because the strong surface intensification implies a response forced by the atmosphere that does not contain energy throughout the water column.
 Generally, the p'r signals are strongest above the permanent thermocline (above 1000 m), which corresponds to the zero-crossing of the first baroclinic mode.
-Residuals of the full reconstruction (Fig. 3c) exhibit much lower vertical coherence than shown by the oceanic signal. - 25 A quantitative assessment of the signal and the fits (Fig. 3d) shows that the vertical rms of the original signal (black line) is $0.24 \pm 0.18 \text{ m}^2 \text{ s}^{-2}$ (average \pm standard deviation), whereas that of the residuals with M = 5 (blue line) is two order of magnitude smaller ($0.008 \pm 0.004 \text{ m}^2 \text{ s}^{-2}$).
+Residuals of the full reconstruction (Fig. 3c) exhibit much lower vertical coherence than shown by the oceanic signal.

+A quantitative assessment of the signal and the fits (Fig. 3d) show that the vertical rms of the original signal (black line) is 0.24 ± 0.18 m2 s-2 (average \pm standard deviation), whereas that of the residuals with M = 5 (blue line) is two order of magnitude smaller (0.008 ± 0.004 m2 s-2).
 The flat-bottomed and KB reconstructions (light blue and light green) with M = 2 have residuals an order of magnitude smaller than the signal (rms residuals of 0.03 ± 0.03 and 0.04 ± 0.03 m2 s-2), but give equivalent results.
 In a relative sense, the M = 2 reconstructions recover most of the large-amplitude signal, but when the signal is small they do not recover as large a percentage of the signal.
 Note that the rms operates on the 12-24 depths with direct measurements because errors are only defined at these depths.